anze3db/blog/content/posts/2026-03-08-claude-fixes-user-bug-report.md

 It wrote the test, ran it, and confirmed it passed.
 Everything looked good, so it happily reported that the job was done.

-The test looked plausible, but I decided to verify it.
+The test looked plausible, and I almost shipped it as is, but I instead decided to verify it.
 I reverted the bug fix and ran the tests again.
-The newly added test should have failed, but it still passed.
+The newly added test should have failed, but it still passed!

 Claude's test didn't exercise the code it had fixed!